FrancisEmpleo/blog/_posts/2017-6-16-SimpleCrudApp.md

 10. Right click Controllers folder > Add > Controller > MVC 5 Controller with views, using Entity Framework.
 11. Click the arrow down icon in the right most part of the dropdown field Model Class and select Student.
 12. Select StudentDbContext from the dropdown field Data Context Class and hit Add.
 13. Press F5 to run the app.
 You can access the page using the URL localhost:portnumber/Students, where portnumber is automatically given whenever you run the app so you only need to append "/Students" in the url.
-{% highlight csharp %}
-/// <summary>
-/// Main class of the project
-/// </summary>
-class Program
-{
-    /// <summary>
-    /// Main entry point of the program
-    /// </summary>
-    /// <param name="args">Command line args</param>
-    static void Main(string[] args)
-    {
-        //Do stuff
-    }
-}
-{% endhighlight %}